zhezhouzz/underapproximation_type/README.md

 ## Step-by-Step Instructions

 In this section, we provides the instructions to evaluate our artifact.
-The first half of this section describes installation and use of **Poirot**, an OCaml impelementation of the refinement type checker that verifies the coverage property of the test input generators written in OCaml.
-The rest of the document describes the Coq formalization of the core language **λ<sup>TG</sup>** in the paper and the corresponding soundness theorem.
+The [first half of this section](#running-benchmarks-of-poirot) describes installation and use of **Poirot**, an OCaml impelementation of the refinement type checker that verifies the coverage property of the test input generators written in OCaml.
+The [rest of this section](#running-coq-proofs) describes the Coq formalization of the core language **λ<sup>TG</sup>** in the paper and the corresponding soundness theorem.

-### Running Poirot Benchmarks
+### Running Benchmarks of Poirot

 ##### Comprehensive Scripts